Women Financial Statistics – A Look At The Data

 (Source: American Association of University Women)

-This quote speaks to the fact that, although women make up a majority of college students, they also hold a disproportionate amount of student loan debt.
-There are a number of factors that may contribute to this imbalance.
+Although women constitute a majority of college students, they carry a disproportionate burden of student loan debt.
+Several factors contribute to this imbalance.

-For example, women are more likely than men to take on part-time jobs while attending school, and they are also more likely to shoulder the costs of childcare and other family responsibilities.
+Women are more likely than men to work part-time while attending school and frequently shoulder childcare costs and other family responsibilities.

-In addition, women often earn less than their male counterparts after graduation, making it difficult to pay off loans in a timely manner.
-This quote highlights the need for increased financial support for women during their college years and beyond.
+Additionally, women typically earn less than their male counterparts after graduation, making timely loan repayment challenging.
+This disparity underscores the urgent need for enhanced financial support for women during college and beyond.

 Women are more likely to pay off their home loans before men – but are also more likely to be denied a mortgage